vladikcomper/MegaPCM/docs/Troubleshooting.md

     **How to fix:** Some samples likely have invalid formats.
 Follow error description provided by the debugger to fix this.

-2. `MegaPCM_LoadDriver` or the main sound driver is getting stuck in an inifite loop waiting for Z80 to release bus.
+2. `MegaPCM_LoadDriver` or the main sound driver is getting stuck in an infinite loop waiting for Z80 to release bus.

     **How to diagnose:** If you have MD Debugger and there aren't any displayed exceptions, your CPU is most likely stuck in an infinite loop.
 If your emulator has a built-in M68K debugger, you should be able to verify it.